 - Click Update Now and the WordPress files will be updated now.
 If you’ve been regularly updating then the process will usually be smooth and pain-free.

-- If there are updates for any of your Plugins you’ll see a small red circle beside Plugins in the menu on the left.
+- If there are updates for any of your Plugins you’ll see a small red circle beside the Plugins menu on the left.
 This tells you how many plugins have updates available.

-- Again, click to see what is updated or just click Update all
+- Again, click to see what plugins you should update.

-This is where you’ll set your site apart from the majority of the WordPess installations out there.
+This is where you’ll set your site apart from the majority of WordPess installations out there.

-WordPress hackers know the inner workings of WordPress very well and they know the default administrator username is admin.
-Thus they automatically have half of your username/password combination.
+WordPress hackers know the inner workings of WordPress very well.
+They know the default administrator username is

-Unless they don’t!
-By being sneaky and changing the administrator username to something non-standard you’ll make it much harder for the bad guys to guess your login by brute force.
+The solution is simple: change the administrator username to something non-standard.
+You’ll make it much harder for the bad guys to guess your login by brute force or other methods.

-This advice from WordPress founder Matt Mullenweg from several years ago is still sound today.
+This advice from WordPress co-founder Matt Mullenweg from several years ago is still sound today.

 Here’s what I would recommend: If you still use “admin” as a username on your blog, change it, use a strong password … and of course make sure you’re up-to-date on the latest version of WordPress.

-Do this and you’ll be ahead of 99% of sites out there and probably never have a problem.
+Do this and you’ll be ahead of 99% of sites out there.

 The 5-minute Steps